 Although this is an academic course, plain English is used alongside the medical terminology to aid learning and at least 50 per cent of the contact teaching time is devoted to the cutting edge practical reflexology techniques.
 There is also a holistic element to the course through exploration of other complementary therapies and the pathology of disease.

-Support throughout the course is through an interactive Student Area called The Hub on the web site, tutorials (in class, telephone or Skype) with your tutor, continuous feedback in class, through your marked work and from your colleagues (as most groups form a deep and lasting friendship throughout the year).
+Support throughout the course is through an interactive Student Area called The Hub on the web site, tutorials (in class, telephone or Zoom) with your tutor, continuous feedback in class, through your marked work and from your colleagues (as most groups form a deep and lasting friendship throughout the year).
 Videos of the techniques are provided as well as charts and maps of the feet, hands and ears.

 Practitioner Course Details (click below for details)

 Insurance and Membership Association

 Because this is a Level 5 course, the work that you produce will need to be presented in an academic format complete with Harvard Referencing, critical analysis and evaluation and reflection.
 If you have had any further or higher education this will really help, however there are full instructions, explanations and examples to help those less experienced in higher education and the writing of reports and essays.
 There is a comprehensive home study programme and ideally you need to be able to dedicate a minimum of 12 hours per week to your case study work and home assignments.

 Entry requirements and Admissions Process